luapower/nw/nw.md

 to maximized state.
 If the user unmaximizes it, it will restore to its initial position and size.

+### Coordinate systems

+  * window-relative positions are relative to the top-left corner of the window's client area.
+  * screen-relative positions are relative to the top-left corner of the main screen.

 ## Child windows

 Child windows are top-level windows that stay on top of their parent,